 You may find it harder to keep pace with someone bent on gulping one cocktail right after another, but you will feel better for it!
 Drinking socially involves conversation, pauses, sipping, more talking, and more sips (you get the idea).
 All we are saying is that you should let some of those sips be water.
 Sure, you get some water through melted ice, but it’s probably not enough.
 And what if you are drinking wine or beer?

 If you happen to be hosting a festive evening with guests tonight, we hope you have a wonderful time following recipes from Summit Sips, but be sure to serve plenty of water to your guests.
 Don’t be afraid to pour someone a glass of water while they decide what else to drink.
 In our experience, a glass of water is rarely ignored.
 If you cannot serve water directly, or glassware is at a premium at your party, pick up a case of bottled water and let guests serve themselves.
+You could be fancy and get some custom water bottles with your name/house/party theme on from Custom Water, which would be a nice touch and would encourage your guests to drink the water.
 If you are attending an event this evening, be safe, drink plenty of water, and have a happy new year!